Finding your path

 The focus is on improving your team cohesion and performance.
 Often, teams don’t function smoothly because of low emotional intelligence of the team as a whole.
 You will learn how to nurture empathy in the workplace and build a foundation for stronger trust.
 Each team member’s trust in the team, as well as attitude toward being a contributing team member, is the ultimate determining factor for a high level of team performance.

 Using a Coaching Approach to Effective Communication

 Whether a manager or a leader, you can learn a basic set of coaching skills to improve your communication and relationships in the workplace.
 Examples of coaching skills you can learn are: how to give constructive feedback, how to give empowering acknowledgment, how to listen more effectively and purposefully, how to set meaningful goals, and how to hold yourself and others accountable.
 You will also learn how your intercultural competence development intersects with developing coaching skills.

 Transforming Barriers into Assets for Challenging Conversations

 There are seven key barriers that stand in your way of having effective and positive conversations.
 When your conversation is about sensitive topics (e.g. race), the barriers are particularly difficult to overcome.
 You will learn the seven barriers and the various ways you can transform them into assets for transforming challenging conversations into inspiring ones.

 Moving from Unconscious Bias to Conscious Decision-Making

 You are biased.
 We are all biased.
 A key learning is to know that it is natural and normal to have biases.
 With this in mind, you will learn what types of biases exist and which one(s) seem to be most prominent in your life.
 Once you become conscious of the biases you hold, you can become informed and empowered to take control of your own decision-making in your personal and professional contexts.

-Are you interested in or have a questions about any of these learning topics?
+Are you interested in or have a question about any of these learning topics?
 Let us know.
 Use the form below and we'll respond within one business day.